marcusoftnet/marcusoftnet.github.io/_posts/2007-02-15-hibernate.md

 OK - it is now official.
 I am in love!

-For sometime now i have had some ideas that the Hibernate framework is cool, but i have not seen it in action.
+For sometime now I have had some ideas that the Hibernate framework is cool, but I have not seen it in action.
 But now I have and it is wonderful... so nice and cool.

 The [Hibernate](http://www.hibernate.org/) framework solves the tedious